cyanmage/cyanmage-image-classification-mlpops/README_v1.md

 <br><br><br>

 ## Explanations of the different files used in the project
-* train_and_deploy.ipynb : the notebook from will we will manage and supervise :
+* train_and_deploy.ipynb : the notebook from which we will manage and supervise :
     * data downloading and storing
     * hyperparameter tuning, training with the best hyperparameters found
     * setup of debugging and profiling parameters, brief exploitation of the results
     * deployment of an endpoint and prediction
-* hpo.py : file used by hyperparameter tuning job.
+* hpo.py : file used by the hyperparameter tuning job.
 We tell it :
     * where the data are stored
     * how to transform these datas
     * how to make training, testing and validation phases
     * to use the gpu feature of the "ml.p3.xlarge" instance type, so we tune the model and datas accordingly.
     * the definition of the model
-* train_model.py : same as hpo.py, but we add the code to make debugging and profiling in sagameker.
+* train_model.py : same as hpo.py, but we add the code to make debugging and profiling in sagemaker.
     * import and use of smdebug modes TRAIN and EVAL
-    * import and use the get_hook function
+    * import and use of the get_hook function
     * register the criterion to follow (or the model itself)
 * inference.py : entry point for the container of the inference instance.
 It determines how to fetch, use the model datas.